 Rhythmic classes are held for Grade 1 to matriculants weekly.
 Gymnasts take part in competitions during the year.
 Annually, some high scoring gymnasts represent our province at the South African Gymnastics Games.

 Rowing is the ultimate team sport; everyone in the boat has a role.
 The younger girls are nurtured and inspired by the older girls and our rowing club is more than a club: it is a family.
 It is not necessary to have excelled at another sport to become a rower.

-Rowing is a high school sport but, because the season starts in the third term (September), girls in Grade 7 are invited to join the rowing club.
+Rowing is a senior school sport but, because the season starts in the third term (September), girls in Grade 7 are invited to join the rowing club.
 Their first experience of rowing is at the pre-season rowing camp, held during the last week of the August/September holidays.
 The season ends after the South African Schools’ Championships, held during the first weekend of March.

 Training is both water-based, at Victoria Lake Club in Germiston, and land-based, in the school’s ergo room.
 Regattas are held on Saturdays and the club is dependent on the support of families for transport and involvement in the club.

 We are extremely proud of our many successes since our inception as a rowing club in 1993.
 The premier schools’ event in the rowing calendar, the South African Schools’ Rowing Championships, has been won by St Mary’s on 20 of the 27 occasions we have competed.
 St Mary’s has won the prestigious Schools’ Boat Race 14 times in this event’s 19-year history.

 Over the years, our girls have been selected to travel overseas as members of junior national squads, representing South Africa in countries such as Egypt, France, England, Belgium, China, Lithuania, Brazil, the Netherlands, Germany, Japan and Bulgaria.